 PERF107 - Introduction to Theater Arts

-This is an introduction to the principles and practice of the correlated arts that constitute the production of a play in the theatre.
-It includes analysis of the dramatic script in terms of the actor, the director, the scenic, costume, and lighting designers, and the technicians.
+This is an introduction to the principles and practice of the related arts that are involved in the production of a play in the theatre.
+Study includes analysis of the dramatic script in terms of the actor; the director; the scenic, costume, and lighting designers; and the technicians.
 Lab theatre productions integrate the content of the course.

 PERF106 - Vocal Techniques & Voice Training

-This course is designed for beginning voice students and introduces the basic skills needed for successful vocal performance, with a focus on vocal technique and artistic presentation.
-Training also includes areas such as good practice technique and repertoire choices.
+This one-credit course is designed for beginning voice students and introduces the basic skills needed for successful vocal performance, with a focus on vocal technique and artistic presentation.
+Training also covers areas such as good practice technique and repertoire choices.
 This course can be repeated.

-This course will focus on the theory and practice in the use of percussion as ritual, communication, and recreation from around the world.
-Students will learn through lecture and critical readings of descriptive accounts of the uses of percussion, as well as through subjective experience of learning percussive rhythms using a variety of musical instruments.
-Questions to be asked include: what are the expectations of a percussion performance, how is the performance framed and organized, what are the sequences and contexts of the performance?
-How does the percussionist as performer understand and experience his or her role as a soloist and as part of a group both in the field and on stage?
+This multicultural survey course will focus on the theory and practice in the use of percussion as ritual, communication, and recreation around the world.
+Students will learn through lecture and critical readings of descriptive accounts of the uses of percussion, as well as through the subjective experience of learning percussive rhythms using a variety of musical instruments: congas, djembes, atumpani, berimbau, shakere, clavier, ago-go bells, and – of course – cowbells.
+This course fulfills the Area of Inquiry – Aesthetic [AI(A)] and the Area of Inquiry – Multicultural [AI(MC)].